ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 Protocol (see {{Section 3.2 of HTTP-DGRAM}}) with HTTP Datagram in the format defined in {{format}}.

-To initiate a UDP tunnel associated with a single HTTP stream, clients issue a request containing the "connect-udp" upgrade token.
+To initiate a UDP tunnel associated with a single HTTP stream, a client issues a request containing the "connect-udp" upgrade token.
 The target of the tunnel is indicated by the client to the UDP proxy via the "target_host" and "target_port" variables of the URI Template, see {{client-config}}.
 If the request is